kmadjei/MilestoneProject-InteractiveFrontendDevelopment/README.md

 - The photos used in this site were obtained from:
     - Google images for the [Logo](https://learningthursdays.com/wp-content/uploads/2020/04/What-to-do.jpg )
     - Google image for the [Weather modal box background](https://hdwallpaperim.com/wp-content/uploads/2017/08/23/459518-illustration-Firewatch-video_games-748x468.jpg)
     - Unsplash for the [Inspiration modal box background](https://unsplash.com/photos/RCAUuu9MN2I).
-Image by Robert Kovacs
+Image by Robert Kovacs.

 ### Acknowledgements